JanDitzen/xtdcce2/README.md

 predict partial, partial
 ```

-Then a regression on the variables would lead to the same results as above.{break}
+Then a regression on the variables would lead to the same results as above.
 If the option **replace** is used, then the _newvar_ is replaced if it exists.